Skip to content

 Understanding College Costs

-The sticker price rarely reflects what you'll pay.
-Focus on net price after grants and scholarships.
+The sticker price rarely reflects what you'll actually pay.
+Private colleges discount tuition by an average of 56% for first-time students, so focus on net price (cost after grants and scholarships), not the published price.

 Types of Financial Aid

-• Start at community college, transfer to 4-year
+• Start at community college: Complete general education at ~$4,150/year, then transfer to a 4-year school

 Related Calculators